 When everyone in the house has their own game controllers, phones, tablets laptops, portable batteries, and more — let alone all the accompanying cords and cables — that can lead to a whole lot of fights at home.
 Take a quick moment and label each person’s stuff using your favorite method:

 – Find lots of affordable label tags on Amazon or even your drugstore

 – Just take a Sharpie to a strip of colorful Washi Tape (above) and pop it on.

 – If you’re really motivated, you can use a different color for each household member’s stuff.

-– For under $35, we invested in a Brother P Touch Label Maker a few years back and it never has time to gather dust.
-In fact, I’m glad to have it for labeling other stuff around the house too, like clear pantry storage containers and our mask hooks.
+– For under $40, we invested in a Brother P Touch Label Maker a few years back and it never has time to gather dust.
+In fact, I’m glad to have it for labeling non-tech stuff around the house too, like pantry containers or kids’ craft storage bin.